huayue21/GCDProject/CodeBook.md

 |fBodyGyro-XYZ|fBodyGyroMag|
 ||fBodyGyroJerkMag|

-The statistical variables derived from the above 17 signals are listed as below.
-Among them we are interested in the mean value and the standard deviation of each measurement.
+The statistical and angle variables derived from the above 17 signals are listed as below.
+Among them we are interested in the mean value and the standard deviation of each measurement only.

 | statistics   |      Explanation      |
 |:----------:|:-------------|